 Follow the procedure below to check the torque of the generator drive plate bolts in accordance with the maintenance chart.
+Refer to Basic Maintenance Schedule - John Deere Engine.

-- 1. Disconnect battery. - 2.
-Remove generator fan guard.
+- 1. Disconnect engine starting battery.

+- 2. Remove generator fan guard.

-3. Torque each of the drive plate bolts to the appropriate specification shown in the table below.
+- 3. Tighten each of the drive plate bolts to the appropriate specification shown in the table below.